-According to the information and explanations given to us during the financial year ended 31 December 2013 no contravention of the central bank, banking and monetary institution law no.88 of 2003 and articles of incorporation were noted.
+According to the information and explanations given to us during the financial year ended 31 December 2014 no contravention of the Central Bank, Banking and Monetary Institution law no.88 of 2003.

-The Bank maintains proper books of account, which include all that is required by law and by the statutes of the Bank; the financial statements are in agreement thereto.
+The Bank maintains proper books of account, which include all that is required by law and by the Statutes of the Bank; the financial statements are in agreement thereto.